 America's pharmacy benefit managers (PBMs) work every day to ensure that more than 266 million Americans have affordable access to prescription drugs.
-These companies are the only entities in the drug supply chain whose mission is to lower cost of prescription drugs.
+These companies are the only entities in the drug supply chain whose mission is to lower cost the of prescription drugs.

 The Administration is proposing to eliminate the use of a key tool that PBMs use to drive savings for consumers and patients - rebates from drug manufacturers to PBMs in the Medicare Part D and Medicaid managed care programs.